karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Docs (typedoc): add examples for getSegments limit usage and long-window guidance; add open-ended bounds example to getEffectiveBounds; add includeBounds/timezone toggles to description helpers.

+- Docs (README): add “Open-ended bounds example” section and a short performance note under “Segment enumeration limit” encouraging window chunking and the per-call `limit` for very long windows.

 - Docs: final README polish
-  - Split merged parameters in classifyRange snippet so `from` and `to` appear on separate lines.
-  - Use code formatting for the build-time constant `__RRSTACK_VERSION__` in Version handling.
+  - Split merged parameters in classifyRange snippet so `from` and `to` appear on separate lines.  - Use code formatting for the build-time constant `__RRSTACK_VERSION__` in Version handling.

 - Docs: fix merged API Overview line and split combined inline comment